behu-kea/dat20-classes/week-10/abstract-data-types.md

 In Java, ADTs are specified by `interfaces`.
 Each ADT's operations are specified by the methods of its interface.
 For example, both LinkedList and ArrayList implement an interface in the java.util package called List.
 The List interface declares all the common methods that both types of lists implement.
 You can find the interface here: https://docs.oracle.com/javase/8/docs/api/java/util/List.html

 It's smart because we have a strick interface with a contract that specifies how to use the data.

 Good interface design makes us as developers not even think about what lies behind the code we are using it.
 We are just using the methods.

+Lets take a look at the `List` interface in Java!

+### Collection (Java collection framework)

+A collection is an object that stores a group of other objects, called its *elements.* Entities that store and manage data are also called *data structures.*

+Java provides a large group of useful collections that allow you to store, access, search, sort, and manipulate data in a variety of ways.
+Together, these collections and classes are known as the *Java Collections Framework.*